carlotes247/carlotes247.github.io/index.md

 header:
   title: Carlos Gonzalez Diaz
   text: >
-    Playful Interactive AI and ML for Immersive Technologies.
+    Software Engineering and Playful Interactive AI and ML for Immersive Technologies.
   action: # action button is optional
     label: More About Me
     url: '#about'